 I’ve included the Blonduos church on a list of Iceland’s prettiest churches, but not because of its beauty.
 In fact, pretty or beautiful are not the adjectives I would use to describe it.
 But I do think that it warrants a visit, which is why I wanted to mention it.

 The futuristic architectural style of this building makes it look more like a spaceship than a church.
-Much like Hallgrimskirkja in Reykjavik and Akureyrikirkja in the north, this Icelandic church was also inspired by the country’s volcanic landscapes.
+Much like Hallgrimskirkja in Reykjavik and Akureyrikirkja in the north, this Icelandic church found its inspiration also on the country’s volcanic landscapes.

 The slate gray exterior is meant to look like the dark surface of a lava field or perhaps the decimated grounds after a volcanic explosion.
 The church itself looks like a conical volcano with its top missing.
 It’s meant to resemble a volcanic crater, and if it weren’t for the large cross next to the structure you’d have no idea that it was a place of worship.